FOR IMMEDIATE RELEASE

 About World Sleep Society

-World Sleep Day is organized by World Sleep Society, founded by World Association of Sleep Medicine (WASM) and World Sleep Federation (WSF), an international association whose mission is to advance sleep health worldwide.
-World Sleep Society and the International RLS Study Group have collaborated to launch a sleep directory aiming to globally connect healthcare professionals and patients in their search for sleep experts at sleepdirectory.org.
+World Sleep Day is organized by World Sleep Society, an international association whose mission is to advance sleep health worldwide.
+World Sleep Society hosts a biennial scientific congress on sleep medicine aiming to globally connect sleep professionals and researchers to advance current knowledge on sleep.
 A job board has also been created for sleep medicine professionals on www.worldsleepsociety.org.
 Follow the excitement on Twitter @_WorldSleep and facebook.com/WASMF.

 About Ferring Pharmaceuticals